Pruning coupled with learning, ensembles of minimal neural networks, and future of XAI: First order sensitivity indicators

 Let us have training set with $N$ pairs $(u^j, z^j)$.
-This means that the goal of the training process is to minimise the total loss function, which is the sum of the individual loss functions:
+The inputs, outputs, loss functions and other quantities for the $j$th sample will be marked by the superscript $j$.
+The goal of the training process is to minimise the total loss function, which is the sum of the individual loss functions: